Instrumentation Middleware: Usage & Extension Guide

 Each message is delivered to exactly one consumer in the group.
 If a consumer fails, its pending messages are automatically reassigned.

-When to Use Redis Streams vs Redis List
+Redis Streams vs In-Memory

-| Feature | Redis List (redis) |
+| Feature | In-Memory | Redis Streams |

 |---|---|---|

-| Delivery guarantee | At-most-once | At-least-once |
+| Delivery guarantee | None (buffer overflow drops events) | At-least-once |

 | Consumer groups | No | Yes |

-| Multiple dispatchers | No (all see same events) | Yes (events distributed) |
+| Multiple dispatchers | No | Yes (events distributed via consumer groups) |

 | Crash recovery | No | Yes (pending message claiming) |